Beit al-Tutunji: Reconstruction

 Although the State Board of Antiquities and Heritage had nearly succeeded in restoring the house when ISIL occupied it in 2014, the al-Tutunji house was almost entirely in rubble when the conflict ended in 2016.
-Soon after, scholars at the University of Pennsylvania ("Penn"), led by Richard L. Zettler, established the Mosul Heritage Stabilization Program (MHSP) to restore the Tutunji house in collaboration with the Iraq Heritage Stabilization Program and scholars at the University of Mosul.
+Soon after, scholars at the University of Pennsylvania ("Penn"), led by Michael D. Danti and Richard L. Zettler, established the Iraq Heriage Stabilization Program (IHSP) to restore the Tutunji house in collaboration with scholars at the University of Mosul.

 The Tutunji house became just one among many sites in Mosul and its environs that became focal points for conservation efforts, some of them in projects led by UNESCO, and others funded by donors from particular countries, such as Saudi Arabia and the United Arab Emirates, with a prime example being the historic Al-Nuri Mosque.
 Among sites selected for extensive conservation, Beit al-Tutunji stands out for being an example of secular, not religious, architecture.

-Penn’s MHSP received funding for conservation work of Beit al-Tutunji from several major sources, including the U.S. State Department, the Swiss foundation known as the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH), and the Gerda Henkel Foundation.
-The MHSP has used these funds to support restoration of the Tutunji house and other sites in Iraq, including Taq-i Kisra (also known as the Arch of Ctesiphon), which claims the largest single-span vault of unreinforced bricks in the world; and Mashki Gate in Nineveh (which ISIL bulldozed in 2016).
-Although the COVID-19 pandemic slowed the progress of restoration, MHSP had restored about 60% of the Tutunji house by October 2021.
+Penn’s IHSP received funding for conservation work of Beit al-Tutunji from several major sources, including the U.S. State Department, the Swiss foundation known as the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH), and the Gerda Henkel Foundation.
+The IHSP has used these funds to support restoration of the Tutunji house and other sites in Iraq, including Taq-i Kisra (also known as the Arch of Ctesiphon), which claims the largest single-span vault of unreinforced bricks in the world; and Mashki Gate in Nineveh (which ISIL bulldozed in 2016).
+Although the COVID-19 pandemic slowed the progress of restoration, IHSP had restored about 60% of the Tutunji house by October 2021.

 In April 2020 in Abu Dhabi, the Aliph Foundation launched an additional emergency relief fund of $1 million (Dh3.6m).
 The goal of this funding was to support conservation projects including restoration of Beit al-Tutunji amid the COVID-19 pandemic.

 Following mine clearance in the area by the Iraqi Army, reconstruction and conservation efforts began in 2020.
 Additionally, in order to preserve the craft of Mosul stone carving, the project created a workshop on site to train local community members in this skill, and preserve the unique cultural art of the house by creating marble bas-reliefs inscribed with Arabesque designs and Arabic calligraphy.

 An inscription runs around the hall of the west wing of the house quoting hemistichs from the Hamziyya, a poem that praises the prophet Muhammad, composed by the Sufi poet Imam Muhammad al-Busuri (d.
 1294).
 The lines translate to read, "I ask for your protection.
 My heart which has sinned is like air; I hold on to the rope of your love like one smitten; God will keep me from harm when I take refuge in you; We resort to you in the most scorching of matters."